A Guide to Interpretation Equipment

 Receivers & FM receiver interpretation equipment

 The receiver is the audience piece of equipment.
 Connecting the audience to the interpreter, receivers work with either FM radio waves or infrared technology.
-Depending on the specific environmental needs of the events, multiple options of receiver are available.
+Depending on the specific environmental needs of the events, multiple options for the receiver are available.

 Who does what when language interpretation equipment is needed?

 Language interpretation equipment is but one part of the interpretation process.
 The other part relates to the people involved, in the order: